-Audits and other Revenue compliance interventions can seriously disrupt your business – and today, they’re more frequent and complex than ever.
+Revenue audits and other compliance interventions can seriously disrupt your business, and today they’re more frequent and complex than ever.

 New e-auditing techniques adopted by Revenue have created additional challenges.
 E-audits involve the interrogation of businesses' electronic records, making it easier for Revenue to detect non-compliance.

 As a result, the risks and penalties associated with Revenue audits have never been higher.
 They include:

 Successfully managing and resolving these interventions relies on strong relationships with Revenue and a thorough understanding of both tax legislation and the Code of Practice for Revenue Audit and other Compliance Interventions.

 "44% of audits performed by Large Cases Division in 2016 involved e-audits, yielding almost €12m."

 Revenue carry out both audit and non-audit compliance interventions.
 Non-audit interventions can also be disruptive, and are often the precursor to an audit.